Anovulatory Cycle: How to Recognize, Prevent, and Treat It

 A normal menstrual cycle lasts between 21 and 35 days.
 Cycles that are longer than 35 days or shorter than 21 days may be anovulatory.
-If your menstrual cycle is much shorter than usual, or you get your period 10 or more days later than expected, you may also be experiencing an anovulatory cycle.
+If your menstrual cycle is much shorter than usual, or you get your period 7 days earlier or later than expected, you may also be experiencing an anovulatory cycle.

 Do you have a period after an anovulatory cycle?

 Yes, it is possible to get your period despite anovulation.
-Low progesterone levels and/or buildup of the uterine lining (the endometrium) throughout the menstrual cycle can trigger menstruation despite anovulation.
+Low levels of hormones during the menstrual cycle trigger the uterine lining (the endometrium) to shed despite anovulation.
 As a result, you may experience normal bleeding and assume that you have ovulated, if you are not tracking your hormone concentrations throughout your menstrual cycle.

 Remember: tracking your period alone will not tell you if you have ovulated or not.
 You must track your numeric hormone concentrations using a tool like Mira to fully understand whether or not you have ovulated.